drbean/edit/tsailin/2019APBR_english_proofing.md

 Discussions
 ===========

-In the empirical examination, this paper employs the investigation of Taiwanese contract manufacturers for reconfiguring their business activities in the transition of business models.
-Through reviewing the business model innovation in contract manufacturing, OEM, ODM, and OBM firms demonstrate differentiated business activities to implement a value proposition in the existing market by providing valued production works.
-For detail, the engagement of innovation practices behind the business models explains the value creation and organizational configuration in contract manufacturers to promote their competitive advantage in the market.
+This paper studies, by means of data provided by Taiwanese contract manufacturers, the efforts of these manufacturers to reconfigure their business activities through business model transitions.
+After reviewing the business model innovations carried out by the contract manufacturers, we see OEM, ODM, and OBM firms employ different means to implement a value proposition and provide valued production work in an existing market.
+In detail, the engagement of innovation practices behind the business models explains the contract manufacturers' attempts to create value and configure their organizations to promote their competitive advantage in the market.

 As an entry mode of contract manufacturing, we find that OEM firms have